equallevel/grapple-demo/README.md

 bin/dev install
 ```

-If you want to run the app in a Docker container, use the following npm script.
+If you want to run the app in a Docker container, use the following bash script.
 It takes care of all the prerequisite setup for you.
-*NOTE: You must have docker and npm installed*.
+*NOTE: You must have docker installed*.

 ```sh
 bin/dev serve # Initializes the database, builds the Docker image and launches a new container